joelparkerhenderson/demo-python-django-cookiecutter/README.md

   [27/27] debug (n):
 ```

+### Cookiecutter output JSON

-Cookiecutter creates a file so you can replay the choices later:
+Cookiecutter creates a JSON file so you can replay the choices later:

 ```sh
 cat ~/.cookiecutter_replay/cookiecutter-django.json